cherryhuntr/Healthcare-Investment/README.md

 This paper has done an intensive study hospital management, which could provide crucial knowledge of hospital stay and healthcare investment.

-## The code was originally writted in Colab.
+# The code was originally written in Colab.